Ationet/ationetdocs/ATIO-GPSTrackingDispatcher_Installation_guide_EN.md

 * **Authorization:** This field will be sent in the requests of the previous point in order to authenticate the information of the user who is making the requests.

 ```
-Important: It is necessary that the role assigned to the user is that of 'GPSInterfaceAPI' so that requests are not rejected.
+Important: It is necessary that the role assigned to the user is that of 'CPInterfaceAPI' so that requests are not rejected.
 Note: These data must be requested from the Ationet engineering area.
 ```